 WELCOME TO THE 2014-2015 WESTERN CAROLINA HUNTER PACE & TRAIL RIDE SERIES

 The 2014-15 Western Carolina Hunter Pace & Trail Ride Series will be underway shortly and we eagerly anticipate enjoying your presence as a part of it all.
-We currently have eighteen events tentatively scheduled, followed by cumulative awards and ribbons going to high score individuals in each division at a special Year End Awards Gathering & Trail Ride after the regular season.
+We currently have seventeen events scheduled with one more open date we're hoping to "adopt out", followed by cumulative awards and ribbons going to high score individuals in each division at a special Year End Awards Gathering & Trail Ride after the regular season.

 Hunter Paces vary in different parts of this country, but everywhere that I’ve ever heard, they are a fun way to get out and about with our horses, enjoy trails we normally don’t have access to and compete in a friendly game.
 As with recent seasons, the Western Carolina Hunter Pace & Trail Ride Series Events will normally be between six (6) and twelve (12) miles in length.
 The individual flyers should also give you some brief info as to the terrain and any other particularities to that individual Event.

 The Field Hunter Division will continue very much in the traditional manner with an “optimum time” set prior to the event by a rider who has ridden the trail at a Foxhunting Pace.
 A timekeeper will track “on-course” time for each team and the team coming the closest to the Optimum, whether over or under, will be declared as winner of the Field Hunter Division for the respective Event.